Phlegm (artist)

-Phlegm is a Sheffield-based muralist and artist who first developed his illustrations in self-published comics.
+Phlegm is London-based muralist and artist who first developed his illustrations in self-published comics.
 The name 'Phlegm' came from one of the four temperaments in ancient Greek medicine: blood, yellow bile, black bile, and phlegm.
 Phlegm was believed to be responsible for an apathetic and unemotional temperament.

 Overview

 Phlegm's work features in the urban landscape, and can mostly be seen in run-down and disused spaces.
 Phlegm creates surreal illustrations to an untold story, weaving a visual narrative that explores the unreal through creatures from his imagination.

 Phlegm's storybook-like imagery is half childlike, half menacing, set in built up Cityscapes with castles, turrets and winding stairways.
 His work has also appeared in a variety of objects such as airplanes, boats, buildings, vehicles and street art festivals.

 Exhibitions

 Phlegm's first solo show The Bestiary took place at the Howard Griffin Gallery on Shoreditch High Street, London from 1 February to 25 March 2014.

 In April 2019 he hosted 'Mausoleum of the Giants' in Sheffield, attracting over 12,000 visitors.